LappleApple/awesome-leading-and-managing/Motivation-Retention.md

 ### Motivation

 - [Grow Your Team by Focusing on Strengths not Weaknesses](https://blog.intercom.com/grow-your-team-by-focusing-on-strengths-not-weaknesses/): by David Lynch.
 Takeaway: "Getting the maximum impact from everyone on your team, and growing their potential for impact over time, is perhaps the most important thing a manager can do, but it can also be one of the hardest.
 Here’s a simple way you can do that."
-The simple way is to get your people to focus and build upon their strengths instead of their weaknesses.
+The simple way is to get your people to focus and build upon their strengths instead of their weaknesses, and to do it from a team-context perspective.
 Four skills areas to focus on: "leadership, expert execution, strategy and planning and cultural alignment."

 - [Habits vs Goals : A Look at the Benefits of a Systematic Approach to Life](https://www.farnamstreetblog.com/2017/06/habits-vs-goals/): by Farnham Street.
 Takeaway: "Habits are processes operating in the background that powers our lives.
 Good habits help us reach our goals.
 Bad ones hinder us.
 Either way habits powerfully influence our automatic behavior."